 - Warehouse Associate

 As a planner, you’ll forecast demand, coordinate deliveries, and solve bottlenecks between factories, warehouses, and stores.
-Strong communication and analytical skills are essential in this role.

 Customer Experience and Service